urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/8-subscriptions.md

 ```

 This is the subscriber agent.
 Since it's just for demonstrative purposes, it has
-no state and just prints updates it receives.
+no state and just prints the updates it receives.
 In practice it would keep the
 `tasks` map it receives in its own state, and then update it as it receives new
 `%fact`s.